kiz13/kiz.note/programming/frameworks/Spring.md

       return new PropertySourcesPlaceholderConfigurer();
     }
   ```

 - `MappingJackson2HttpMessageConverter`
 - `@ResponseBody` automatically handles the serialization of data passed into the service as JSON(default)

+---

+@Autowired HttpServletRequest vs passing as parameter? [both are ok](https://stackoverflow.com/a/48575275/11844003) Spring stores the `HttpServletRequest` into a `ThreadLocal` type variable, which is a thread-safe map that keeps `HttpServletRequest` in the current thread context.

+validation in controller or service?
+[In the service.](https://stackoverflow.com/a/46480007/11844003) Controllers should be light-weight and pass on requests.

+return `ResponseEntity` vs return pojo [Returning just a bean is fine but doesn't give you much flexibility.](https://stackoverflow.com/a/49673748/11844003) `ResponseEntity<T>` represents the **entire HTTP response**.

+Where does the `@Transactional` annotation belong?
+[I think transactions belong on the service layer.
+It's the one that knows about units of work and use cases.](https://stackoverflow.com/a/1079125/11844003)

 ## todo